Victims of Freak Bouncy Castle Accident in Arizona May Need Personal Injury Lawyer

 First of all, we'd like to express our relief that the little girl involved in this accident was able to survive.
 This is a situation that could have been much worse.
 In addition, the theories of liability that could be applied to this situation in order to make sure that the girl's legal rights are properly enforced require a look at several facts.
 The first fact that needs to be clarified is that the castle was being used properly in terms of how it was inflated and how it was anchored.
 If it was installed and used properly, then this would indicate that fault for this incident does not lie with the girl's father who put the castle together.
 In addition, the manner in which the girls were playing in the castle would need to be examined, and if their conduct was proper, they would also likely avoid having any fault assigned to them.

 Ultimately, the situation could come down to a theory of products liability and/or personal injury.
-Regardless of the legal theory that's ultimately used, such a decision should be made by an experienced personal injury lawyer who handles both types of cases.
+Regardless of the legal theory that's ultimately used, such a decision should be made by an experienced personal injury lawyer in Phoenix who handles both types of cases.
 If you or someone you love has been injured by a product, contact the Phillips Law Group immediately to schedule a free initial consultation.